 Some of the many different bachelor’s degrees recently earned by students accepted to medical school:

 - Biomedical Engineering

 - Modern Languages and Literatures

-University Circle and the greater Cleveland area are home to some of the best medical institutions in the country.
+Our University Circle neighborhood and the greater Cleveland area are home to some of the best medical institutions in the country.

-- Ranked the #2 best hospital in the country by U.S. News & World Report
+- Consistently ranked among a top-5 hospital by U.S. News & World Report

 - The second-largest medical group practice in the world